 If your child has a foot condition, start by checking to see if they are wearing the correct footwear and follow these steps:

-- Allow your kids sneakers to dry naturally.
+- Allow your kids’ sneakers to dry naturally.

+If your child’s foot condition doesn’t improve, take your child to the podiatrist and stronger medication may be prescribed.
 Please remember that providing your child with the correct pair of shoes and socks will minimize the risk of your child developing foot issues.

 Do not hesitate to contact me directly at my email if you have any further questions or if you need a different pair of shoes for your child.
 My email address is: firstname.lastname@example.org